 Environmental Emergency Response

-The objective of environmental emergency response (EER) is to ensure incident planning and response procedures are managed effectively during AtoN operational activities and to outline the general procedures for initiating an emergency response that could occur as a result of AtoN works or natural causes.
+The objective of environmental emergency response (EER) is to ensure incident planning and response procedures are managed effectively during AtoN operational activities and to outline the general procedures for initiating an emergency response that could occur as a result of AtoN works, or natural causes.

 In the event of changed circumstances, any planned control measures should be reviewed, risk assessed and, where appropriate and practical, amended as necessary prior to commencing new or modified activities.